chavarera/Cinfo/README.md

 ### Installing

-Download or clone this repository and extract in your Local Machine go to extracted folder. use Windows console and run
+Download or clone this repository and extract in your Local Machine go to the extracted folder. use Windows console and run

 ```